nickjackolaisen/BusinessInitiaitive/_posts/statistics/sole proprietorship stats/2023-07-05-sole_proprieotrship_statistics.md

 With that being said…

-**Cargill is the biggest privately owned corporation in America coming in at an annual revenue of $165 Billion**, according to their [2022 Annual Report](https://www.cargill.com/doc/1432215917376/2022-cargill-annual-report.pdf).
+**Cargill is the biggest privately owned corporation in America coming in at an annual revenue of $165 Billion**, according to their <a href="https://www.cargill.com/doc/1432215917376/2022-cargill-annual-report.pdf" target="_blank">2022 Annual Report</a>.

 This food production giant was started way back in 1865 and currently employees 155,000 workers worldwide.